kumahq/kuma/docs/madr/decisions/012-health-check-policy.md

   eventLogPath: "/tmp/health-check.log" # optional
   alwaysLogHealthCheckFailures: true # optional, by default false
   reuseConnection: false # optional, by default true
-  tcp: # only one of tcp http or grpc can be enabled
+  tcp: # it will pick the protocol as described in 'protocol selection' section
     disabled: true # new, default false, can be disabled for override
     send: Zm9v # optional, empty payloads imply a connect-only health check
     receive: # required if send specified